trueleo/loates/README.md

 ## Roadmap

-- CLI/TUI components
-- Inbuilt webserver to show results on a browser realtime
 - Making it easier to run in a distributed setup
 - covering more usecases.
 - Simulating more complex patterns